mkinsky/Getting-and-Cleaning-Data---Peer-Assessment/CodeBook.md

 * 'test/y_test.txt': The activity performed by each subject in the X_test.txt data set

 ###2.
 Transformations used to take the raw data and produce the tidyData.txt
 The goal of the assessment was to perform the following tasks:
-*  Create one R script called run_analysis.R that does the following.
+*  Create one R script called run_analysis.R that does the following:
 *  Merges the training and the test sets to create one data set.
 *  Extracts only the measurements on the mean and standard deviation for each measurement.
 *  Uses descriptive activity names to name the activities in the data set
 *  Appropriately labels the data set with descriptive activity names.
-*  Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+*  Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 In order to accomplish these tasks, the "run_analysis.R" script was created.
 Each transformation performed is commented in the script and can be traced back to one or more of the aforementioned assessment tasks.
-Two important points must be addressed when reviewing the script:
+Two important points must be addressed when reviewing the R script:
-*  In order to execute the script, the working directory must be updated to reflect the location of the Samsung data files
+*  In order to execute the R script, the working directory must be updated to reflect the location of the Samsung data files
-*  When extracting "...only the measurements on the mean and standard deviation for each measurement", this phrase was intrepreted as only extract those columns with the literals "mean()" or "std()" somewhere in column heading.
+*  When extracting "...only the measurements on the mean and standard deviation for each measurement", this phrase was interpreted as only extract those columns with the literals "mean()" or "std()" somewhere in column heading.
 Therefore, column headings containing the literal "meanFreq" were omitted from the tidyData.txt.

 ###3.
 Describe each variable in tidyData.txt file
 The tidyData.txt file is comprised of the following columns: